 - Barley grass or barley water: This “green food” can help with increasing low milk supply, as well as make the breast milk creamier and more nutrient rich.
 It can be taken in capsule form, or the pearled barley, (1 cup) can be simmered in a quart of water for about two hours.
 Three tsp of fennel seeds can be added.
 Seep the mixture for 10 minutes before drinking.

-- Spirulina: This is a common supplement, that is taken for many other purposes too, but a breastfeeding mom can use it for not only increasing breast milk production, but also to increase the fat content of her milk.
+- Spirulina: This is a common supplement that is taken for many other purposes too, but a breastfeeding mom can use it for not only increasing breast milk production, but also for increasing the fat content of her milk.
 Take two to three capsules daily.